LuanderFarias/api/README.md

 ```
 GET https://api.example.com/{package}/{parameter}
 ```
-> not providing an parameter will return all parameters of the package and not providing a package will return everything from the api
+> not providing an parameter will return all parameters of the package and not providing a package will return all packages with all parameters

 | package | parameter | description                |
 | :------ | :-------- | :------------------------- |